Get up to 50% towards the costs of course fees, books, travel & accommodation from the Foundry Training Trust.

 Not Just For Individuals

-Education and training is not always about academic study; it is also often concerned with vocational people development and Tor Lodge recognises this by offering financial assistance to organisations to do just that.
+Education and training is not always about academic study; it is also often concerned with vocational people development and Foundry Training Trust recognises this by offering financial assistance to organisations to do just that.
 ICME benefited from the Trust when groups of Diploma learners and industry apprentices were able to access funding to cover the costs of works visits including transport and accommodation.